mirca/advent-of-code/README.md

 # advent-of-code
-my solutions to aoc in ocaml
+my solutions to [advent of code](https://adventofcode.com/) in ocaml